+The Southern Water Group manages its treasury operations on a group basis.
+Financial risk management is performed by Southern Water Services Limited's Treasury department.
+This includes assessment and mitigation of price risk, credit risk, liquidity risk and interest rate cash flow risk.
+The group's treasury management policies and operations are discussed in Southern Water Services' Annual Report and Financial Statements (which does not form part of this report).
 The principal financial risks to which the company is exposed are interest rate, liquidity and RPI risks.
 The Board has approved policies for the management of these risks.
 The company does not use derivative financial instruments for speculative purposes.

-The company also notes that the anticipated withdrawal of the United Kingdom from the European Union will increase uncertainty around these risk areas in the short-term.
+The company also notes that the withdrawal of the United Kingdom from the European Union will increase uncertainty around these risk areas in the short-term.